- How long can I expect my grief to last?

 - Don’t make any major decisions – putting your house on the market or going overseas to get away from things won’t help and will only cause more stress.
 These decisions can wait.

 - Join a support group – grief can feel very lonely, even when you have loved ones around.
 Sharing your sorrow with others who have experienced similar losses can help.

-- Talk to a therapist or grief counselor – If your grief feels like too much to bear, call a mental health professional with experience in grief counseling.
+- Talk to a therapist or grief counsellor – If your grief feels like too much to bear, call a mental health professional with experience in grief counselling.

 Sometimes it may feel like the sadness will never end.
 While these feelings can be frightening and overwhelming, they are normal reactions to loss.
 Accepting them as part of the grieving process and allowing yourself to feel what you feel is necessary for healing.